- Name: Human Nutrition

 Offers a beginning course in the principles of human nutrition including a study of each of the major nutrients and how they relate to good health and a well balanced diet.
 Includes four laboratory experiences.

-- Appreciating the role that science and technology plays in the modern world
+- Illustrate and explain the role that nutritional science and technology plays in the modern world (GE #1);